CamerataMusica/website/content/pages/Links.md

 ---

-Music teachers can download the [application form]({filename}/images/ApplicationForm.doc) for our Young Artists of Distinction concert.
+Music teachers can learn more about the [Young Artists of Distinction concert](http://cameratamusica.com/young-artists-of-distinction.html) and submit an application on behalf of one a student.